benjamin-hodgson/Pidgin/README.md

 * Sprache's input must be a string.
 This makes it inappropriate for parsing binary protocols or tokenised inputs.
 Pidgin supports input tokens of arbitrary type.
 * Sprache's input must be a string - an _in-memory_ array of characters.
 Pidgin supports streaming inputs.
 * Sprache automatically backtracks on failure.
 Pidgin uses a special combinator to enable backtracking because backtracking can be a costly operation.
+* Pidgin comes bundled with operator-precedence tools for parsing expression languages with associative infix operators.
 * Pidgin is faster and allocates less memory than Sprache.
 * Pidgin has more documentation coverage than Sprache.